In our last post, The Long and Short of It, we set out to look for both the Long and Short-eared Owls. Today concludes one journey and begins another.

 |People turn their backs to the strong gale force winds on Cannon Beach|

-The wind and rain was constant.
+The wind and rain were constant.
 And so were the low clinging clouds.
 To be honest, it was all very beautiful, but it challenged the photographer inside.

 |Haystack Rock-home of the nesting Tufted Puffins|